ichensky/ichensky.github.io/docs/dev/dotnet/books/Cwalina-K-Framework-Design-Guidelines-Conventions-Idioms-and-Patterns-3ed-2020.md

 # Cwalina K. Framework Design Guidelines.
 Conventions,Idioms,and Patterns 3ed 2020

 ## Review
-The book offers quotes and advice from various experts on selecting the optimal code structures for developing libraries and .NET frameworks.<br>
+The book offers quotes and advice from various experts on selecting the optimal code structures for developing libraries and .NET framework.<br>
 It contains many historical backward explanations of why certain things were chosen and the resulting consequences.<br>
 I especially liked the story about exposing `abstract class` vs `interfaces` and what is best to choose.
 It explains a lot why modern `C# interfaces` can have logic within them.